Sainz on pole as Verstappen falters in Singapore

 Officials also noted an incident involving ‘several cars’ on approach to the final corner, where a host of drivers had queued up prior to starting their final flying lap.

-Following a delay of just over 30 minutes, which saw the barrier repaired and fluid on the track cleaned up, Qualifying 2 began.
+Following a delay of just over 30 minutes, during which the barrier was repaired and fluid on the track cleaned up, Qualifying 2 began.

 Fernando Alonso sat fastest following the initial flurry, with Sainz second by 0.06s and Norris third the same distance further back.